GDevelopApp/GDevelop-documentation/docs/gdevelop5/interface/profile.md

 !!! note

-        Payments are secured, transacted and encrypted using [Stripe.com](https://stripe.com) and [Paypal](https://www.paypal.com/), which are established online payment services.
-GDevelop do not keept any bank information.
-Every transactions are secured and handled by the Stripe or Paypal infrastructure.
+        Payments are secured, transacted, and encrypted using [Stripe.com](https://stripe.com) and [Paypal](https://www.paypal.com/), which are established online payment services.
+GDevelop does not keep any bank information.
+Every transaction is secured and handled by the Stripe or Paypal infrastructure.

 ### Changing your subscription